Here are a couple of pictures of an alto and tenor saxophone reed.

 Despite Mr. Parme's insistence that the purpose of the saxophone was for classical music, the H. Chiron Company actively sought endorsements for Vibrator reeds from the popular and jazz music contingency of reed instrument players.
 Click on these to enlarge them.

 H. Chiron also started another line of reeds that I had never heard of.
-In fact every reference I could find for Deru "Speciale" reeds was to this single 1953 advertisement.
+In fact, at first every reference I could find for Deru "Speciale" reeds was to this single 1953 advertisement.